francosalvucci14/francosalvucci14/README.md

 - ⚡ Fun fact: ...
 -->

-Hi, I am a Computer Science student at the University of Rome Tor Vergata
+Hi, I am a Computer Science student at the University of Rome Tor Vergata, graduated with a grade of 100/110.

 I am:
 - An Algorithm & Programming Lover
+- CyberSecurity Lover
 - A Cat and Dog Lover
 - And much more...